tradingstrategy-ai/docs/source/glossary.rst

         Simulating the efficiency of a :term:`trading strategy` against historical data.

-        Backtesting is the process of analyzing historical trade data to see how a trading strategy would have performed statistically in the past.
+        Backtesting is the process of analysing historical trade data to see how a trading strategy would have performed statistically in the past.
 It is a key component of effective trading system development and can be used to test a trading hypothesis/strategy on the historical data.

     Decentralised exchange